RickStrahl/Westwind.Scripting/README.md

 #### Small Script Parser
 There's also a small script parser that allows you run C# scripts as templates that expand into a string using *Handlebars* like syntax with full C# code.

-The Parser support C# syntax in script templates:
+The Parser supports C# syntax in script templates:

 * Expressions
 * Code Blocks with embedded script